 All Georgetown University degree program graduates earn the official Georgetown diploma, written in Latin, and reflecting the history, tradition, and values of the University along with a traditional blue-and-gray ribbon (the Georgetown colors).
 The Office of the University Registrar manages the ordering and distribution of diplomas for the School of Continuing Studies.
 Diplomas are custom ordered and take several weeks to create and ship.
-Please contact the Office of the University Registrar at univregistrar@georgetown.edu for any questions or concerns regarding the diploma.
+Please contact the Office of the University Registrar at <a href="maintenant-university-university-new-color: university-new-color: university-new-col